alberdilab/greenland_mycorrhiza/README.md

 # Create screen session
 screen -S greenland_shotgun

-# Create conda environments and run test data to validate them (this will probably take 10-20 minutes)
+# Create conda environments and run test data to validate them
+# It might take 20-30 minutes to download and install all software
 ./run
 ```